Peden Home

 21st Fighter Group Homepage

-The 21st Fighter Group (FG), activated on 21 April 1944 at Wheeler Air Field in what was then the territory of Hawaii.
+The 21st Fighter Group (FG), activated on 21 April 1944 at Wheeler Air Field in what was then the Territory of Hawaii.
 Assigned to VII Fighter Command, the group consisted of the 46th, 72nd and 531st Fighter Squadrons.

 Over the next two months, the group trained on its first aircraft type, the P-39Q Airacobra.
 The 21st provided air defense over the Hawaiian Islands from July 1944, then began upgrading into the P-38J/L Lightning in September.
 By the end of October, rumors filled the air that the group soon would upgrade airframes again, this time to the P-51 Mustang.
 This change in aircraft heralded a new mission for the 21st FG.